-Program Name: Custodial Cleanin g Procedures Page 43 Origination Date: 04/29/09 Revision Date: ( 03/25/19 Issued By: Mike Whitford Revision No.: 00 )4
+Program Name: Custodial Cleaning Procedures Page 35 Origination Date: 04/29/09 Revision Date: 04/16/25 Revision No.: 006

-- 2. Dip the mop into the floor wax and gently press any excess back into the bucket.
-Always avoid agitating the wax because you may create bubbles that will appear on the floor once the finish is applied.
-This promotes quicker drying and prevents puddling and streaking. - 3.
-Be careful to avoid getting wax on the baseboards.
-If you miss a spot, do not try to go back and cover it.
-It will be covered with the next coat.
-In addition, be careful to avoid floor receptacles. - 4.
-Most wax will dry in 15 30 minutes.
+- 4. Most wax will dry in 15 30 minutes.
 Always be sure the last coat is thoroughly dry before the next application is made. - Note The temperature, humidity, and ventilation affect the speed in which the finish will dry.
 Try to schedule your waxing jobs on clear, low humidity days. - 5.
 The second and remaining coats of wax should be laid down 6-8 inches from the baseboards, corners, and obstacles.
-These are areas that receive little or no traffic, so any additional coats will only cause a buildup.
+These areas receive little or no traffic, so any additional coats will only cause a buildup.